Exempt, 0%, 5%, or 10% — Which Rate Applies to Your Business?

 - Your food sales are taxed at the standard 10% rate — not Exempt

-How Comply Handles Classification Automatically
+How Comply Supports Classification Decisions

 Product-Level Classification